Guided Prompt Evolution for Vision-Language Models Adaptation: Method

 To enhance continual adaptation stability and mitigate the risk of overfitting during later evolutionary stages, we introduce an empirical rank-reduction mechanism.
 Denoting the total number of training epochs as $N_e$, this strategy modulates the capacity of the learnable matrices $\mathbf{A}_{i}^t \in \mathbb{R}^{d_r \times r^t}$ and $\mathbf{B}_{i}^t \in \mathbb{R}^{r^t \times d_m}$ by adjusting the rank $r^t$ in a controlled, stepwise manner:

 where $\mu$ and $\nu$ ($1 < \mu < \nu \leq N_e$) represent predefined epoch indices at which the rank is reduced.
 By assigning lower-rank weights to later epochs based on their diminishing marginal contributions, this strategy imposes a structural regularization that stabilizes the optimization landscape.
 Consequently, it significantly reduces cumulative computational and memory overhead while maintaining the model's generalization ability.
-A complete algorithmic flowchart illustrating our training strategy is available in Appendix.